web-animations/web-animations-codelabs/iconpopups/README.md

 ### Get the sample site

-You'll need to get a copy of the source code.
-You can head to [the GitHub repository](https://github.com/web-animations/web-animations-codelabs) to find information about cloning this repository (or downloading a snapshot as a .zip file).
+You'll need to get a copy of the source code - for more information, head to [the GitHub repository](https://github.com/web-animations/web-animations-codelabs).
 In this codelab, we'll just use the `iconpopups` folder.

 ### Open the sample site